muralidharan-rade/cloud-starter/README.md

 RESTful APIs to deal with User and User's posts entities..

 The APP is containerized and available in docker hub.
 Kubernetes POD and Service definitions are available for k8s deployment.

-Swagger documentation UI
+Swagger UI:

 /swagger-ui/

-HAL browser
+HAL browser:

 /explorer/index.html#uri=/

-H2 Console
+H2 Console:

 /h2-console